 "It's a really great idea for a camp," said Henry Nakaya, a visiting student from Japan who will enter the fifth grade this fall.

-Each year, the program is offered to kids between ages 9 and 12, and is fully funded by donations
+Each year, the program is offered to kids between ages 9 and 12, and is fully funded by donations and the Lanesborough volunteers.

 The two-day lineup of demonstrations and events included opportunities to use thermal imaging to navigate a maze, have target practice with fire hoses, wash fire trucks and try on turnout gear.
 They also learned about water rescue and swimming safety, how fire response services affect taxes and more.